How to sue Equifax in small claims court

 - Here is an example of a form from one of California’s small claims courts.

 This step is crucial because it is the first step towards actually filing a complaint.
-Make sure to fill out all the information DoNotPay asks you to, and let us handle the rest!
+Make sure to fill out all the information DoNotPay asks you to, and let the app handle the rest!

-Once all your court forms have been completed, you are ready to file them.
-But each courthouse has its own rules.
+Once all your court forms have been completed, you are ready to submit them.
+But, each courthouse has its own rules.

 - In the majority of courthouses, you will have to go directly to court